 A single payment loan requires the borrower to repay the entire principal and the interest in one lump sum on the due date.

 Single payment loans can come in several different forms.
 Many loans require the borrower to make several monthly payments until their loan is paid in full.
 However, single payment loans are paid back with one large payment by the due date decided by the lender.
 One common form of a single payment loan is called a payday loan.
 According to the U.S. Chamber of Commerce, approximately 12 million Americans borrow money using payday loans each year!1

 Loans are a big part of today’s society and understanding them is one key to financial success.
 Loans are typically issued by financial institutions (such as banks), corporations and governments.
 There are many types of loans, so how can you know which one to pick?

 There are several types of loans out there.
 The easiest way to break them down is by “secured” and “unsecured.”
 A secured loan is one that requires the borrower to offer up collateral in order to take out the loan.
 This way, if the customer defaults on the loan the lender can sell the collateral to cover their loss.
-An unsecured loan is the opposite, in that it required no collateral.
+An unsecured loan is the opposite, in that it requires no collateral.